Coming up in 2020

 So, ‘The Road To Peterloo’ concerts are done for this bicentenary year but we’ve had offers from venues in Scotland & the south of England for next year, so if you haven’t seen it yet, there’s still a chance in 2020.

-Thanks to all all my friends, supporters, audience members, club and festival organisers, and collaborators – especially Laura and Brian.
-Best wishes to you all, and I’ll hope to see you in 2020.
+Thanks to all all my friends, supporters, audience members, club and festival organisers, and collaborators – especially Laura and Brian in 2019.
+I hope to see you in 2020.